andres-lowrie/lang/docs/content/docs/control-flow/_index.md

 ## What about else

-`if` has a signature that will ignore the first expression passed to it and run the second when the first argument is false
+`if` is a function that has a signature that will ignore the first expression passed to it and run the second when the first argument is false

 ```
-if false <expression1> <expression2>
+if false <ignored> <called_instead>
 ```

-Given that there aren't any parenthesis when calling functions, the 'out of the box' "if/else" requires the use of a `do` block to denote expressions
+Which means that there is no `else` and the out of the box "if/else" looks like this:

 ```
 a = rand bool

 if a
-  do stdout 'a is true'
+  stdout 'a is true'
-  do stdout 'a is false'
+  stdout 'a is false'
 ```

-This is by design, _lang_ doesn't ship with an `else` on purpose, it becomes too easy to create nested code that is really hard to read, instead it wants you to pass in an expression
+This is by design, _lang_ doesn't ship with an `else` on purpose, it becomes too easy to create nested code that is really hard to read, instead it wants you to pass in a function

 Here's the type of thing this system tries to avoid

 ```
 if condition
   if another_condition
-    something
+    run_when_true
   else
-    another_thing
+    run_when_false
 else
   if yet_another_condition
-    blah
+    something_else
   else
-    more_nonsense
+    run_this_thing
 ```

 Reading code that looks like this sucks, _lang_ wants you to keep a left aligned clean "line of sight".

+Given that:
+- conditions are just functions
-Given that conditions can be stored into variables, `if` is just any other function, and functional constructs like partial application are availalbe; it's pretty easy to take something that would look like the above code and make it something much easier to read
+- functions can be stored into variables
+- `if` is just any other function
+- and functional constructs like partial application come for free

+it's pretty easy to take something that would've looked like the above code and make it something much easier to read

 ```
+// Move the nested stuff up and out
-nested_happy = if another_condition something another_thing
+nested_happy = if another_condition, run_when_true, run_when_false
-nested_sad = if yet_another_condition blah more_nonsense
+nested_sad = if yet_another_condition, something_else, run_this_thing

 if condition
+  nested_happy
+  nested_sad

+// Partial application can also be used to create much more complex
+// flows that are easily readable
+nested_happy = if _, run_when_true, run_when_false
+nested_sad = if _, something_else, run_this_thing

+run =
+  if _
-  do nested_happy another_thing
+    nested_happy another_condition
-  do nested_sad yet_another_condition
+    nested_sad yet_another_condition

+// and now we can pass the logic to run something given some condition
+// or use it to build even more complex, deeply nested code.
+//
+// The idea with _lang_ is to push that complexity to the parser and
+// run time instead of our code
+run condition
 ```

 ## Matching

 Sometimes you want to run a different function given a bunch of different conditions, cases where a `switch` statement could be used in other languages.

-For those cases you can use the `match` function
+For those cases you can use the `match` function.
+In very simple terms it has a function that looks like something like this

 ```
-match = (a:any, b:stuct) -> any
+match = (a:any, b:struct) -> // implementation
 ```

-The thing to note in this function is the `b` parameter which is a structure where each key is a "predicate function", and the each value an expression.
+The thing to note in this function is the `b` parameter is not a simple structure, it's actually a different type that expects the keys of the structure to be `unary` predicate functions.
+The implementation of `match` will then pass `a` to each of those functions and will run the corresponding function in the pair for the first predicate that returns true.

-The functions are actually partially applied functions such that, `match` will pass `a` to them, if they evaluate to `true`, then the expression for the corresponding predicate function is executed
+Sounds complicated but it's actually simplier to just look at the usage.

+> Note that the [typeof]() function has a very robust signature, this is example is using [auto currying]() to create a predicate function on the fly

 ```
 match "match is just a function" {
-  (type_of int): stdout "its an integer",
+  (typeof int): stdout "its an integer",
-  (type_of str): stdout "its a str"
+  (typeof str): stdout "its a str"
 }
 ```

 ## Sugary goodness

-Given the "line of sight" initiative, _lang_ ships with a bunch of functions to make reading and expressing conditions easier
+Given the "line of sight" initiative, _lang_ ships with a bunch of functions to make reading and conditions easier

 ### unless